Table of Contents

 Paresis of the visual pathway

-Symptoms can often allow conclusions to the location of lesions of the visual pathway.
+Symptoms can often allow conclusions about the location of lesions of the visual pathway.
 The following examples illustrate this:

 - Blindness in one eye: the lesion is probably located in the n. opticus, since this nerve houses all fibers of one eye.